-Unfortunately this is often overlooked, and a clean/unclogged air filter is important for your vehicle’s optimal performance.
-A filthy air filter unfortunately leads to a loss in fuel efficiency, negatively affects the emissions, and can certainly cause your car to run poorly in general.
+Unfortunately, this is often overlooked, and a clean/unclogged air filter is important for your vehicle’s optimal performance.
+A filthy air filter leads to a loss in fuel efficiency, negatively affects the emissions, and can certainly cause your car to run poorly in general.
 The filter should be replaced once or twice per year, depending on how much driving you do, so now might be just the right time!

 Clean Your Battery Terminals